u2i/rspec-hive/README.md

 * CONFIG_FILE_DIR - directory where to put generated config file
 * CONFIG_FILE_NAME - name of the config file that will be generated

+#### Installing Docker
+Detailed instruction may be found on https://docs.docker.com/engine/installation.

+Once docker is sucessfully installed on your machine you can verify if it works by using `docker` command.
+In case of error such as `Cannot connect to the Docker daemon.
+Is the docker daemon running on this host?` make sure you added your user to the docker group, you can do this using `sudo usermod -aG docker username` on Linux or `eval "$(docker-machine env default)"` on OSX.

 #### Docker image
 Once you have generated a config file you should download to your local machine proper docker image.
 You can create your own docker image.
 However if you would like to use ours just run: